-'''

 LinMapIntoV86, LinPageUnLock, PageLock

-'''

-\LinPageUnLock
+LinPageUnLock

-VMMcall LinPageUnLock, <HLinPgNum, nPages, flags> or eax, eax ; nonzero if unlocked, zero if error jz not_unlocked '''
+include vmm.inc VMMcall LinPageUnLock, <hlinpgnum, flags="" npages,=""></hlinpgnum,> or eax, eax jz not_unlocked ; nonzero if unlocked, zero if error

-The \LinPageUnLock service unlocks one or more pages starting at the specified linear page number.
-This service is similar to the \PageUnLock service, but uses linear page numbers instead of memory handles.
+The LinPageUnLock service unlocks one or more pages starting at the specified linear page number.
+This service is similar to the PageUnLock service, but uses linear page numbers instead of memory handles.